we would like to share with you

 Mr. B. – Emergency Shelter

 Mr. B. arrived at the shelter on February 9, 2023.
 Mr. B. had been released from prison and had no place to go, he lost everything.
 Once he came into the shelter, he was able to get help from the case management team, we assisted him with updating his resume and connecting with local staffing agencies.
 After going on many interviews Mr. B. was able to find full-time employment with a local eatery called Chicken Express.
 They hired him on May 25, 2023, as a team member.
 In this position, Mr. B. will be taking orders, preparing orders, and training to be a shift manager.
 Mr. B. works 40 hours a week; he is an hourly employee with an $11.00 an hour compensation.
 The agency also provided him with his uniform pants and transportation until he gets his first full paycheck.
-Mr. B’s Quote: I am so thankful that you all helped me get my life back on track!

 Mr. B. – Emergency Shelter